portel-dev/ncp/README.md

 🚀 **NEW:** Project-level configuration - each project can define its own MCPs automatically

 **Result:** Same tools, same capabilities, but your AI becomes **focused**, **efficient**, and **cost-effective** again.

+> **What's MCP?** The [Model Context Protocol](https://modelcontextprotocol.io) by Anthropic lets AI assistants connect to external tools and data sources.
+Think of MCPs as "plugins" that give your AI superpowers like file access, web search, databases, and more.

 ---

 ## 😤 **The MCP Paradox: More Tools = Less Productivity**